The Coronavirus outbreak is having an unquestionable impact on the business world.

 The economy relies heavily on the flow of people and products across the world.
 The shift in suppliers, event cancellations and postponed travel has created a large level of uncertainty on how certain businesses will survive.

 BUT If you want to survive, it’s time to make a plan.
 To tackle the Coronavirus your business will need to make some essential changes to your company processes.
+Whilst ensuring to keep your office coronavirus safe.

 Developing an Alternative Revenue Stream